Pediatric and Adolescent Scoliosis

 What is pediatric and adolescent scoliosis?

 Pediatric and adolescent scoliosis is a condition in which a child’s spine abnormally curves sideways or rotates.
 Scoliosis can range from mild to severe.
-Patients with mild scoliosis may only need to be seen by their doctor on a regular basis.
+People with mild scoliosis may only need to be seen by their doctor on a regular basis.
 Those with more severe cases may need braces or surgery.

 Who gets pediatric and adolescent scoliosis?